Edi Rama: Foreign policy

 On several occasions, Rama has stated that the European Union needs to accelerate the integration process of the Western Balkans, considering it the only way to subdue the dangerous fractions in the region, preventing a possible eruption of violence, like the one that hammered the region in the 1990s.
-Rama has also denounced as destabilising the rising Russian influence in the region.
+Rama has also denounced the rising Russian influence in the region as destabilising.